cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 dynamics to protect individual rights, build equality of access & opportunity into these systems, and maximise polycentrism / ease of exit

+liberalism specifics
+where is the data
+who holds the keys
+who holds leverage over network effects what are the exit costs do matching mechanisms exist for coordinating on rule changes are users at an unfair UI/UX disadvantage, can they understand what is happening

 > Note: Although I usually prefer to cite specific examples rather than deal only in abstractions, in this post I shall generally refrain from doing so out of the concern that if I did it would be read as a partisan or motivated argument.
 My concern is not with particular instantiations, but rather with misconstrued ideas and repeated patterns, and their bearing on the future of the ecosystem as a whole.

 ### The democratic conceit